Ficool

 Strike after strike fell, too fast to follow.
 The man's body was carved apart, each new cut wrapped in killing aura that burned the fragments before they hit the floor.
 Flesh that had once twisted into monsters now turned into dry, cracked lumps.

 On the ground, the creatures that already crawled began to slow.
 One by one, they stopped moving.
-Steam weakened on them and faded.
+Steam weakened and faded.

 The man stared down at himself, panting.
 The steam rising off his body was thinner now.
 Cuts that had closed in an instant before were taking longer.
 The flesh around them pulled weakly instead of sealing at once.